Bolt Threads is raising $106 million from Foundation Capital and Formation 8

 Our spidey senses are tingling over here.
 According to an SEC filing, TechCrunch has learned Bolt Threads, the biotech company spinning microbes into spider silk, is raising a whopping $106 million in Series D financing.

-Bolt Threads has been on a meteoric rise since it first told TC about its ambitious endeavor to make spider silk, a material stronger than teflon but softer than a cloud, more abundant.
+Bolt Threads has been on a meteoric rise since it first told TC about its ambitious endeavor to make spider silk, a material stronger than teflon but softer than a cloud, and more abundant.

-Sure, the idea of wearing mass-produced spider webs might sound strange — and several entrepreneurs have tried to do this before without success — but Bolt Threads has spun the impossible into gold with the debut of it’s first item of clothing, a $314 necktie, earlier this year.
+Sure, the idea of wearing mass-produced spider webs might sound strange — and several entrepreneurs have tried to do this before without success — but Bolt Threads has spun the impossible into gold with the debut of its first item of clothing, a $314 necktie, earlier this year.

-The company has since partnered with the likes of Patagonia, Stella McCartney, acquired the Best Made Company and raised $90 million to help grow the Silicon Valley-based business.
+The company has since partnered with the likes of Patagonia and Stella McCartney, acquired the Best Made Company and raised $90 million to help grow the Silicon Valley-based business.

 It’s clearly now ready for twice the spidey power with another $106 million, if all goes well.
 According to the filing, the company has so far been able to raise approximately $57 million in equity from previous investors Foundation Capital and Formation 8.